How I Stay Optimistic when Experiencing Environmental Anxiety (Eco-Anxiety)

 As a mother of two young boys I’m acutely aware of the world they’re growing into, and this is what causes me the most environmental anxiety.
 But I’m also aware of my responsibility as a mother to educate my children about how to live sustainably and why they need to do so.
 For my best tips on how to nurture eco-conscious kids click HERE.

-6. I’M COLLABORATING AND COACHING TO MAKE A BIGGER IMPACT
+6. I’M COLLABORATING TO MAKE A BIGGER IMPACT

 I’ve known for many years that my personal mission is to reduce the impact of humans on our planet and to make green mainstream.
 Now I’ve focussed my efforts these past few years on working with individuals to help them create a more sustainable home and lifestyle, but I’m increasingly working with larger enterprises to make an even bigger impact.
 Specifically I’m partnering with an increasing number of Councils and Corporates to help them better support their communities and clients to transition to a more sustainable lifestyle through live or virtual sustainability workshops and my online sustainability programs.
 I hope to share a case study of how I’ve helped Bayside City Council in Melbourne support their residents to reduce household waste with you soon.
-If you work within the sustainability division of a council or corporate and want the support of an experienced environmental engineer and award-winning sustainable living educator so you can achieve more in the sustainability space, please get in touch with me HERE.
-I’m also coaching and mentoring a selected number of educators, experts and conscious businesses builders to make a bigger impact in the world.
-If that’s you Click HERE to access my business coaching services or tune into my Conscious Business Builders Podcast.
+If you work within the sustainability division of a council or corporate and want the support of an experienced environmental engineer and award-winning sustainable living educator so you can make a bigger impact in the sustainability space, please get in touch with me HERE.

 So yes.
 Like many Australians I’m frustrated with the lack of prioritisation of environmental issues by our current, and now re-elected government.
 But by focussing my efforts on the six areas above, I’m overcoming my environmental anxiety and am staying optimistic and focussed on my purpose.
 I hope by sharing what I’m doing to stay positive your optimism returns and you can continue in your efforts to make green mainstream too.